-- On the Manage Jobs page, highlight the job that you want to failover and click Failover, Cutover, or Recover in the toolbar. - 2.
+- 1. On the Jobs page, highlight the job that you want to failover and click Failover, Cutover, or Recover in the toolbar. - 2.
 Select the type of failover to perform. - Failover to live data-Select this option to initiate a full, live failover using the current data on the target.
 The source is automatically shut down if it is still running.
 Then the target will stand in for the source by rebooting and applying the source identity, including its system state, on the target.
-After the reboot, the target becomes the source, and the target no longer exists. - Perform test failover-This option should only be used if your target is a virtual server.
-It is like live failover, except the source is not shutdown.
-Therefore you should isolate the virtual server from the network before beginning the test using the following procedure. - a.
-Stop the job. - b.
-Take a snapshot of the target virtual server using your hypervisor console. - c.
-Attach the target virtual server to a null virtual switch or one that does not have access to your network infrastructure. - d.
-Perform the test failover and complete any testing on the virtual server. - e.
-After your testing is complete, revert to the snapshot of the target virtual server from before the test started. - f.
-Reconnect the target virtual server to the proper virtual switch. - g.
-Restart the job.
+After the reboot, the target becomes the source, and the target no longer exists. - Perform test failover-Select this option to perform a test failover.